Private residence relief (individuals) - introduction

 An exception is provided by TCGA 1992, s.
 225C where a Marren v Ingles right is disposed of as part of an employee relocation scheme, under which the employee sells their home to the company and receives the right to a share in the profit when it is sold to a third party.
 The relief applies provided all the conditions for it are satisfied and the individual receives a share of the future profit within three years of the initial disposal to the company.

-- lettings relief will be available only to those who share occupancy with a tenant, and
+- lettings relief will be available only to those who share occupancy with a tenant;

-- the final period exemption will be reduced from 18 months to 9 months (although the special rules that exempt the final 36 months for those in or moving into care homes and people with a disability will remain the same).
+- the 'final period' exemption is reduced from 18 months to 9 months (although the special rules that exempt the final 36 months for those in or moving into care homes and people with a disability will remain the same);

 Print this page for your records